DIDSR/VIGILANT/README.md

 ```

 ### Measurements
-To help separate changes in model performance due to model knowledge from those observed due to changes in the evaluation data, VIGILANT provides three adaptive AI performance measurements: *learning*, *potential*, and *retention*.
+VIGILANT provides three measurements to help separate performance changes due to model updates from those caused by variations in the evaluation data: learning, potential, and retention.

-All three measurements assume a sequential modification paradigm of $V$ model versions, each with a corresponding evaluation dataset, where the score of model $(M)$ measured on evaluation dataset $(D)$ is represented as $S(M|D)$.
+All measurements assume a sequential modification paradigm with $V$ model versions and corresponding evaluation datasets.
+The score of model $(M)$ evaluated on dataset $(D)$ is represented as $S(M|D)$.

 ```mermaid
 flowchart TD